cosmic-horizon/committees/Community-Spend/Readme.md

 By applying these evaluation and selection criteria, the Community Spend Committee will make informed decisions regarding the allocation of community funds, ensuring responsible resource management and the support of projects that align with the network's goals and benefit the Qwoyn Network community.

+## Application Process and Guidelines:

+### Application Process

+The application process will consist of filling out a form, along with submitting a detailed document highlighting all critical areas of evaluation as highlighted in “Proposal Document & Requirements” below.

+### Proposal Document & Requirements:

+This should be submitted under one of the following formats: Typeform, Google Doc, Notion or PDF.

+Please provide a thorough response to all of the fields below.
+This information will be key in helping our reviewers assess your proposal and ensure a timely response is provided.

+The information included in your proposal should include, but is not limited to, the following criteria:

+- Team & Experience:
+    - About the Team
+    - Name and Socials of core contributors to the Proposal (Telegram, Discord, LinkedIn & Twitter)
+    - Relevant experience of all core contributors
+    - References to prior projects built by the team built in the Web2/Web3 spaces
+- Project Approach
+    - Plans to tackle your selected project
+        - You can include any research/brainstorm results, and/or a brief description of your project analysis
+    - Additional functionality suggestions
+    - Any foreseeable risks
+    - Future plan and maintenance suggestions
+- Project plan
+    - Design Diagram and/or Architectural Diagram
+        - All technical components
+        - Dependencies and integrations
+    - Features and/or user stories
+    - Feature and/or user story based development schedule and delivery timeline
+        - Bi-weekly or Monthly milestones with clear milestone deliverables
+            - Milestones check in frequency is based on project size
+        - Resources allocated across each Milestone & underlying man-hour requirement
+### Have all of the above documentation ready?
+Submit your Proposal in the following [TypeForm](https://pmr5u2lan0h.typeform.com/to/Ox50dPSq)
+---
+## FA
+### What to expect after the application is submitted?

+We will review your applications within 3-4 weeks.
+Once the review is completed, the team will reach out to inform you of the outcome of your submission and share next steps if warranted.

+Our team may at times reach out to request for additional information as part of the review process.
+Please provide clarifications when required and requested.

+### What to expect when your application is approved?

+If your application is approved by committee, a kickoff meeting will be scheduled to review the project plan, and discuss your application details.

+You will also be prompted to complete a Know Your Customer (KYC) verification.
+Once that is complete, the committee creates a proposal for approval by the community, after which payments are made according to the recommendations presented

+### Who’s eligible for this program?

+- Individuals
+- Small teams
+- Enterprise companies
+- Academia and research teams
+- Non-profit research orgnizations

+### Will the project have to be open-source?

+Yes, given the nature of the program and the type of projects identified, we believe it is important to ensure that all developments related to this program remain open-source, to the greater benefit of the Qwoyn ecosystem.

+### Future project categories

+- Research
+- Defi
+- Infra
+- Social
+- Wallet
+- Security
+- Analytics

+*Note: New projects will be added periodically, stay tuned!*

 ## Progress Tracking and Reporting:

 The Community Spend Committee will implement a robust system for tracking the progress of approved projects within the Osmosis LP.
 This section outlines the key components of progress tracking and reporting: